Publication Ethics

 Data access and retention

-Authors are asked to provide the raw data in connection with a paper for editorial review, should be prepared to provide public access, and should, in any event, be prepared to retain such data for a reasonable time after publication.
+Authors are asked to provide the raw data in connection with a paper for editorial review when requested.

 Originality and plagiarism